Adyen: A Leading International Payment Platform (OTCMKTS:ADYYF)

 Given the scale, international exposure, and strong balance sheet, there are many upside opportunities Adyen can tap into going forward.

-Ayden is a cash-rich business that generates +€200 billion of cash annually.
+Adyen is a cash-rich business that generates +€200 million of cash annually.
 It consistently converts over 90% of its EBITDA into cash.

 The valuation is also attractive.
 The P/TPV of ~0.13x is almost half as much as PayPal's.